 But before that, you might have a question in mind – which one should you choose?
 A CMS or a builder?

-As usual, it depends.
-To make a better decision, you need to know the crucial differences between both.
+To decide which one is better for you, you need to know the crucial differences between the two.

 A content management system’s primary focus is on managing your website’s content.
 Design options are available in the form of themes and templates, but it is not the focus.
 Most CMSs including WordPress allow you to switch themes whenever you want.
 The content remains the same.